Dannybuffet/earthquake-data-analyzer/README.md

 ```bash
 python3 tests/test.py
 ```
-This will execute the unit tests for the classes EarthquakeDataReader, EarthquakeDataHandler, and EarthquakeDataAnalyzer.
+This will execute the unit tests for the classes EarthquakeDataReader and EarthquakeDataAnalyzer.